kamlishgoswami/Data-Science-Portfolio/README.md

 # [Project 2: Image Classification: Project Overview](https://github.com/kamlishgoswami/Image-Classification-)

-• Collected and prepared a diverse dataset by scraping images from Google using Selenium
+• The purpose of this personal data science project was to develop an image classification system capable of accurately identifying and  categorizing facial features.

-• Utilized OpenCV for efficient data preprocessing, including face and eyes detection, to extract and crop facial regions from the images.
+• Collected a diverse dataset of facial images through web scraping from Google

-• Applied Wavelet transform for feature engineering and capturing important image details
+• Performed efficient data preprocessing using OpenCV, including face and eyes detection for extracting and cropping facial regions from the images.

-• Split the data using Train Test Split for model evaluation
+• Used Wavelet transform for feature engineering, capturing important image details.

-• Conducted extensive model optimization using GridSearchCV, exploring multiple classifiers including SVM, Random Forest, and Logistic Regression.
+• Conducted thorough model optimization using GridSearchCV to find the best performing classifier.

-• Achieved exceptional accuracy of 95.4% on the dataset by identifying Support Vector Machine (SVM) as the best-performing classifier.
+• Achieved 95.4% accuracy using Support Vector Machine (SVM) as the best-performing classifier.

-• Communicated findings effectively through comprehensive reports, including classification metrics such as precision, recall, and F1-score.
+• Effectively communicated findings through comprehensive reports, including precision, recall, and F1-score metrics.

-Technologies Used: Python, Numpy, Pandas Matplotlib, Seaborn, scikit-learn, OpenCV, PyWavelets, Joblib, JSON, Selenium
+Technologies used: Python, Numpy, Pandas Matplotlib, Seaborn, scikit-learn, OpenCV, PyWavelets, Joblib, JSON, Selenium

 ![Classification Report](Screenshot%202023-05-22%20at%207.38.35%20PM.png)